pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

 * Attack Vector: Remote
 * Constraints: Authentication Required
 * Affected Products / Versions:
-  * IBM Data Risk Manager 2.0.3 and 2.0.2 confirmed to be affected
+  * IBM Data Risk Manager 2.0.2 and 2.0.3 confirmed to be vulnerable
-  * Versions between 2.0.3 and 2.0.6 most likely affected
+  * IBM Data Risk Manager 2.0.4 to 2.0.6 likely to be vulnerable

 #### Details: